South African Sendinggestig Museum: History of the SA Gestig Congregation

-Slave-owners weren’t keen to have their slaves baptised as Christian converts could not be sold.
+Slave-owners were not keen to have their slaves baptised, as Christian converts could not be sold.
 Mostly freed slaves were therefore baptised and could then become members of the Dutch Reformed Church in South Africa (NGK).
 This led to the directors of SA Mission Society establishing their own congregation.
 It was called the SA Gesticht congregation of the SA Missionary Society.
 In 1820 Jacobus Henricus Beck became its first minister.

 On 24 December 1820 the first baptism was held at the Sendinggestig.
 Domingo, slave of Mr Hammes, Job, slave of Mr Stronck, Arend, slave of the widow Pauelsen and Durenda, slave of the widow Stegman, became the first members of the congregation.